Attachment, Regulation and Competency (ARC)

 The foundational two-day ARC training is also offered as a standalone workshop several times a year in the metro-Boston area; please check our training page for details.

 If you are interested in obtaining onsite training/consultation for your agency or system, or in booking a Trauma Center at JRI faculty member for training at a conference, and would like to speak further with a training division administrator, please complete this form.
 We will follow up with you to respond to specific questions or to schedule a time to speak.

 **Have you been trained in ARC?
 If so, please consider completing our post-training survey.

 Recognized by the NCTSN as a promising practice, ARC is a comprehensive framework for intervention with youth exposed to complex trauma.
-Intervention is tailored to each client's needs and may include individual and group therapy for children, education for caregivers, parent-child sessions, and parent workshops.
+All TC-JRI child – and family-serving clinicians have been trained in the ARC framework and integrate ARC principles into their practice.
+Intervention is tailored to each client's needs and may include individual therapy for children, education for caregivers, and parent-child sessions.

 For clinical services using ARC framework, please contact our clinical intake line (617-232-0687), and indicate your interest in working with a clinician who is trained in ARC.